The Best AI Coding Tools of 2026 (What to Use, What to Skip)

 - You must keep the agent on a leash: clear acceptance criteria + tests.

 Unique insight: The biggest productivity jump comes from reducing context-switching, not from “smarter models.”
 AI-first IDEs win by keeping you in flow.
+For a detailed comparison between the two leading options, see our Cursor vs GitHub Copilot breakdown.

 2) GitHub Copilot (inline + chat)